MikeDabrowski/franz-themed-recipes/README.md

 ### Pull requests are accepted, it's simply css modifications, you can do this!

 ### Installation:
+Themed recipes are intended for my fork of Franz.
+You can get it [here](https://github.com/MikeDabrowski/franz).
+It will allow you to change theme in settings.

 ##### If you have git installed

 1. Close Franz